Implementing the European Green Deal (EGD) - Opportunities and Challenges

 AUB is planning a conference with partners in view of the Hungarian Presidency of the V4.
 We connect young citizens and representatives from politics, academia, business, and civil society from all V4 countries and Germany to exchange ideas and discuss how to implement the EGD.
 Thereby we focus on the multi-level governance processes.
 Besides this policy aspect, it is also necessary to debate how we can reach a societal consensus to implement the necessary measures in different contexts.
 The results will be published in a brochure and presented to the public in an online event.

-The conference will be organised between 22-24th of June, 2022, for further details and application please follow the link below:
+The main conference was held between 22-24th of June, 2022, for further details please follow the link below:

 Our project partners